Bengal tiger named Omar Bradley on way to Baton Rouge to attend LSU-Alabama game, owner's office says

 In a statement, PETA said that regardless of which tiger would be taken into the stadium — Mike VII or another one — the venue was inappropriate.

-"It’s shameful and out of touch with today’s respect for wild species that LSU has bowed to Gov. Landry’s campaign to display a live tiger at its football games to amuse the fans," said Klayton Rutherford, the PETA Foundation's associate director of captive wildlife research.
+"It’s shameful and out of touch with today’s respect for wild species that LSU has bowed to Gov. Landry’s campaign to display a live tiger at its football games to amuse the fans," Rutherford said.
 "Whether the tiger is confined to campus or shipped in from elsewhere, no reputable facility would subject a tiger to such chaos and stress."

 The tiger presumably is named after Omar Bradley, the first chairman of the Joint Chiefs of Staff.